ben-heil/ben-heil.github.io/_posts/2020-10-12-paper-reading.md

 If that condition holds, then the test set performance is an estimate for how well a model should perform on new data.

-## Data Splitting (Inter-study differences accounted for)
+## Failures of Data Splitting in Biology
-The previous section was probably obvious to people coming from a machine learning background.
+The previous section was likely familiar to people coming from a machine learning background.
-Interestingly, determining the train/test/validation sets by randomly selecting samples from the dataset often fails in biology.
+Interestingly, determining the train/test/validation sets by randomly selecting samples from the whole dataset often fails in biology.
 As stated previously, the separation between the validation/testing sets and the training data is what allows them to be useful estimators of performance.
-If you split data at the per-sample level, however, you'll end up leaking data between those sets.
+If you split data at the per-sample level in biology, however, you'll end up leaking data between those sets.

 For example, I work with [gene expression data](https://github.com/ben-heil/whistl/blob/master/notebook/data_exploration/compendium_eda.ipynb), where batch effects are very pronounced.
 These batch effects are strong enough that the healthy and disease states from the same study look more similar to each other than healthy gene expression across studies (see images below).